-Since I was little I've always been one to use my imagination and get creative.
+Since I was little I've always been one to use my imagination, get creative and get stuff done.
 When I was as young as ten I'd already started re-designing logos and re-imagining brands on Microsoft Paint to keep myself busy.
-Years later, the technology has certainly changed but that same passion for creativity is as strong as ever.
+Years later, the technology has certainly changed but that same passion for being busy and creative is as strong as ever.

-Over fourteen years I have delivered communications and campaign support for a number of charities, businesses, community organisations and individuals.
-From whole brand development through to designing and printing just a few posters - I have experience at working at all levels, on things big or small, in teams and on my own.
+Over fourteen years I have delivered campaign, communications and compliance support for a number of charities, businesses, community organisations and individuals.
+From strategy development and advising on organisational structure and processes through to team management and project delivery - I have experience at working at all levels, on things big or small, in teams and on my own.

 I've delivered work for Baroness Tessa Jowell, former Deputy Prime Minister John Prescott, the Quality Assurance Agency, National Union of Students, The Keystone Trust, Y Care International and the Helena Kennedy Foundation amongst many others.
-I have also overseen communications and engagement strategies in a number of organisations in the third sector in the UK.
+I have also overseen governance, operations, communications and engagement in a number of organisations in the third sector in the UK.